-(61a) Provision should be made for a mutual evaluation process in which, during the transposition period for this Directive, Member States would first have to screen their legislation in order to ascertain what stricter provisions, which are compliant with the Treaty on the Functioning of the European Union, are to be maintained or adopted in their national law in order to ensure a higher level of protection for the consumer.
+(61a) Provision should be made for a mutual evaluation process in which, during the transposition period for this Directive, Member States would first have to screen their legislation in order to ascertain what stricter provisions, which are compliant with the Treaty on the Functioning of the European Union, are to be maintained or adopted in their legal system in order to ensure a higher level of protection for the consumer.
 By the end of the transposition period for this Directive, Member States should draw up a report on the results of this screening.
-The Commission should submit each report to all other Member States and stakeholders.
-Member States and the European Parliament would then have six months in which to submit their observations on those reports.
-Not later than one year after the end of the transposition period for this Directive, and every three years thereafter, the Commission should draw up a report, accompanied where appropriate by legislative proposals.
+Each report should be submitted to all other Member States and stakeholders.
+Member States would then have six months in which to submit their observations on these reports.
+Not later than one year after the end of the transposition period for this Directive, and every three years thereafter, the Commission should draw up a summary report, accompanied where appropriate by legislative proposals.
 If necessary, the Commission could assist the Member States in devising a common method.